 Curated by Dianne Vanderlip, an exhibition of recent works by the Swedish artist with accompanying catalogue and introduction by the artist.

 September 21 - October 18, 1973

-Co-curated by Dianne Perry Vanderlip and Lucy R. Lippard, and exhibition on conceptual art by Laurie Anderson, Agnes Denes, Jennifer Bartlett, Nancy Holt, and Athena Tacha.
+Co-curated by Dianne Perry Vanderlip and Lucy R. Lippard, an exhibition featuring conceptual art by Laurie Anderson, Agnes Denes, Jennifer Bartlett, Nancy Holt, and Athena Tacha.

 March 23 - April 20, 1973